bernardo-sabino/avant-finalproject/README.md

 colcon build
 ```

+**IMPORTANT:** Due to a conflict with some dependencies, some packages may not be loaded during compilation, but the necessary packages will be loaded correctly and the simulation will begin.

 **Step 6: Running the Simulation**
 Finally, source the workspace you just built and run the tmux launch script.